entando/entando-docs/vuepress/docs/next/tutorials/create/ms/add-access-controls.md

 #### Modify Security Checks for Kubernetes

-The MFE authorization checks in this tutorial explicitly note the client ID,  e.g. `internal`.
+In this tutorial, the MFE authorization checks explicitly note the client ID,  e.g. `internal`.
 The following options modify the checks to work in Kubernetes:

-1) Change the `application.yml` clientId under `security.oauth2.client.registration.oidc` to match the Kubernetes clientId.
+1) Change the `application.yml` client ID under `security.oauth2.client.registration.oidc` to match the Kubernetes client ID.

    This is the most secure option and allows the MFE checks to work identically in both local and Kubernetes environments.
 However, you may not be be able to use the same clientId, depending on how the microservice is deployed.

 2) Broaden the MFE authorization check to look for a named role on any client.

-   This could result in overlap with other clients, but with appropriately named roles (e.g. prefixed by feature, e.g. `conference-admin`) this is the most flexible option.
+   This could result in overlap with other clients, but this is the most flexible option when using appropriately named roles (e.g. prefixed by feature, e.g. `conference-admin`).
 It can be achieved via a helper function, e.g. in `api/helpers.js`, and results in a simpler role check:
 ```
 // Add helper function
 // Check if the authenticated user has the clientRole for any Keycloak clients